-One of the most popular musicians from the DRC is Papa Wemba who is also known as "le sapeur."
-Artists like Papa Wemba have set the tone for upcoming musicians from the country who are now following his style of dance and wearing opulent designer clothing.
+One of the most popular musicians from the DRC was Papa Wemba who is also known as "le Sapeur."
+Artists like Papa Wemba have set the tone for upcoming musicians from the country who are now following his style of dance as well as his fashion choices.
 A popular dance style that has been dominant is the “ndombolo” style, which is represented by African greats such as Fally Ipupa and Koffi Olomide.
-The newer generation of upcoming artists include the likes of Mike Kalambay and Audit Kabangu.
+The newer generation of upcoming artists includes the likes of Mike Kalambay and Audit Kabangu.

 Social Beliefs And Etiquettes

-The beliefs are mostly traditional although they are gradually changing.
-For example, the traditional system where people who have clothing that is more opulent receive more respect still applies.
+Congolese beliefs are mostly traditional although they are gradually changing.
+For example, the traditional system where the amount of respect a person receives depends on the quality of their clothes still applies in this country where materialism was introduced through colonialism.
 For this reason, most Congolese citizens wear clothes that are clean, colorful, and crisp.
-On the other hand, women prefer longer skirts and avoid pants.
-However, recent times see more women wearing pants.
+Historically, Congolese women preferred longer skirts and avoided pants, but recent times see more women wearing pants.

-Children are expected to show respect to their adults.
+Children are expected to show respect to their adults, and girls especially are taught from a young age how to care for their younger siblings and aid their parents.
 Elders and leaders get more respect.
-In addition, regardless of age, greetings are a crucial part and inquiring about each other’s health is important before other things.
+In addition, regardless of age, greetings are a crucial part and inquiring about each other’s health before moving on to other topics is important.